Leadership

 # Gateway logs: cost_estimate_usd, model, latency_ms, eval_policy, request_id

-servers and network lights representing AI infrastructure and governance
+data center lights representing observable AI infrastructure and controls

-The winners will treat models like infrastructure: observable, governed, and tied to outcomes.
+Treat model usage like infrastructure: observable, controlled, and tied to delivery outcomes.

 Marcus Rodriguez